Vodafone Techstarter: Adia selected for Top 50

 Why we’re proud to be included

-We’re proud to be included in the Top 50 alongside other brilliant initiatives that will contribute positively to the world we live in.
-We’re committed to changing the way we approach women’s reproductive health for the better, making it proactive, holistic and personalised.
+We’re proud to be included in the Top 50!
+We’re joining other brilliant initiatives that will contribute positively to the world we live in.
+We’re committed to changing the way we approach women’s reproductive health making it proactive, holistic and personalised.
+We believe healthcare technology can and should be compassionate particularly when involved in very sensitive areas like health care.

 Adia was selected with other companies with amazing missions to improve health and wellbeing.
 Here are some examples:

-- Mental Snapp– A diary app for managing mental health that provides peer-led expertise, enabling users to improve their lives and develop their confidence.
+- Mental Snapp– A diary app for managing mental health.
+It provides peer-led expertise, enabling users to improve their lives and develop their confidence.

-- BFB Labs – A mobile game that use the most effective elements in cognitive behavioural therapy to help 8 and 12-year-olds tackle their anxiety.
+- BFB Labs – A mobile game that use the most effective elements in cognitive behavioural therapy.
+It helps 8 and 12-year-olds tackle their anxiety.

-- GoodGym – A platform for runners who want to do good while getting fit, connecting those who want to exercise and support good deeds in their community.
+- GoodGym – A platform for runners who want to do good while getting fit.
+It connects them with others who want to exercise and support good deeds in their community.

-- Onigo – An immersive adventure game that sets the player on a mission in their local park to encourage social and active activity that improves mental and physical health.
+- Onigo – An immersive adventure game that sets the player on a mission in their local park.
+It encourages social and active activity that improves mental and physical health.

 Check out the full list on the Techstarter site here.